slipstream/SlipStreamDocumentation/docs/developer_guide/running.rst

     $ export ES_HOST=localhost
     $ export ES_PORT=9300
     $ mvn jetty:run-war \
+          -Dpersistence.unit=hsqldb-schema \
           -Dstatic.content.location=file:../../SlipStreamUI/clj/src/slipstream/ui/views

 The server makes use of Elasticsearch as database backend, therefore, you see the need to set the host and port of Elasticsearch.
-You can also change the main database backend connection using the ``persistence.unit``.
+You can also change the main database backend connection updating the ``persistence.unit``.
 For example:

 ::